BULL RUN, VA

 At that moment the Confederates could be seen readjusting

-their line and the impression was gained by the Union generals
+their line and the impression was gained by the Union

 that they were retreating.
 Hatch was ordered along the pike